digital-asset/docs.daml.com/docs/2.8.0/docs/daml/reference/templates.rst

      Instead, use plain top level definitions, taking parameters for the contract fields or body ("this") if necessary.

-Migrating
+Migration
 =========

 Users are strongly encouraged to rewrite their code to avoid this feature.
-Such a rewrite would involve replacing each template-local definition with a regular top level definition.
-If the old definition made use of contract fields or the contract body ("this"), those won't be in scope at the top level, so the new definition should take them as parameters.
+This involves replacing each template-local definition with a regular top-level definition.
+If the old definition made use of contract fields or the contract body ("this"), the new definition should take them as parameters.
 Correspondingly, the use sites of these definitions should supply the appropriate values as arguments.